-ProCom Heating, Inc. warrants this product to be free from defects in materials and components for TWO (2) years from the date of first purchase, provided that the product has been properly installed, operated and maintained in accordance with all applicable instructions, to make a claim under this warranty, the Bill of Sale or cancelled check must be presented.
+ProCom Heating, Inc. warrants his product to be free from defects in materials and components for ONE (1) year from the date of first purchase, provided that the product has been properly installed by a qualified installer in accordance with all local codes and instructions furnished with the unit, operated and maintained in accordance with all applicable instructions.
+To make a claim under this warranty, the Bill of Sale or cancelled check must be presented.